reyrove/AI-Solutions-Lab/Sparrow Hawk on replit/README.md

 - **Higher Token Limit**: So your responses can get even longer (and cooler).

 ## 📜 License
-MIT License — because **sharing is caring**.
-Fork it, tweak it, and make it your own!
+You can fork it, tweak it, build on it, or even use it in your own projects—no restrictions.
+Just remember to credit the original creator when you do.
+Let’s keep the love and credit flowing! 💙

 ## 🤝 Contributing
 Got a bug?
 A brilliant idea?
 Let’s make **Sparrow Hawk** even cooler, together!
 Open an issue or submit a pull request.